What's inside this

 Flower Pot Card Layout

-slightly smaller card that pulls up and out of the flower pot and contains an additional sentiment.
-She cut the card base and pull-up card from pink cardstock along with a panel of plaid paper from the collection to decorate the pot.
-She used a scallop edge punch to embellish the rim.
-She tied some green seam binding ribbon around the pot and added a sentiment sticker.
-She adhered a panel of white cardstock to the pull-up card.
-Then she had a little bit of fun layering quite a few jeweled floral embellishments in random fashion to fill up the top of the pull-up card, adding two circular pieces of acetate behind the flowers as a protective layer.
-She added another sentiment sticker to the pull-up
+Leslie created a flower pot card featuring a playful plaid print from this month’s collection and quite a few floral embellishments from the upgrades.
+She cut the card base and pull-up card from pink cardstock along with a panel of plaid paper from the collection to decorate the pot, then used a scallop edge punch to embellish the rim.
+She tied green seam binding ribbon around the pot and added a sentiment sticker.
+She adhered a panel of white cardstock to the pull-up card before layering jeweled floral embellishments to create a full bouquet, adding two circular pieces of acetate behind the flowers for support.
+A final sentiment sticker on the pull-up card completed this cheerful floral design.

 Friendship Pocket Card Layout